JeschkeLab/DeerLab/docsrc/source/models/bg_exvol.rst

 Model
 =========================================

-This implements a hard-shell excluded-volume model, with spherical excluded volume of radius ``R`` (first parameter) and excited spin concentration ``c_x`` (second parameter, in micromole/L).
+This implements a hard-shell excluded-volume model, with distance of closest approach ``R`` (first parameter) and excited spin concentration ``c_x`` (second parameter, in micromole/L).
 To get the excited spin concentration, multiply the total spin concentration with the pump excitation efficiency.

 The analytical expression for the decay function as a function of ``R`` and ``c_x`` is complicated, see Kattnig et al, J.Phys.Chem.B 2013, 117, 16542.